missystem/cis415review/lecturenotes05.md

 * Threads can interfere with one another
 	- Impact of more threads on caches
 	- Impact of more threads on TLB
-	- Bug in one thread...
+	- Bug in one thread can lead to problems in others
 * Executing multiple threads may slow them down
 	- Impact of single thread vs. switching among threads
 * Harder to program a multithreaded program